boyney123/peterborough.tech-community.co.uk/_posts/2016-03-11-neil-new-world-for-testers.markdown

 date:   2016-03-11 08:00:00 +0000
 categories: tech
 subtitle: Testing
-blurb: Manipulating Google to find what you really want.
+blurb: A tester's job role is fast changing - how do you keep pace?

 author: Neil Studd
 ---